Superman’s Pal Jimmy Olsen #3 is here with arguably one of the most offbeat covers I have ever seen.

 The artwork in this issue provided by Steve Lieber is gorgeous.
 Every page is full of wonderful detail that makes each environment feel just so rich.
 I particularly love how Lieber works with colourist Nathan Fairbairn.
 The pair seem to have an incredible understanding as the colours featured in this issue add to the storytelling right alongside the art and writing.
 The ‘Teal’ coloured skies really are beautiful in this issue, and add real depth to the scenes.

-Overall this is a really entertaining read.
+Overall Superman’s Pal Jimmy Olsen #3 is a really entertaining read.
 It adds real connective tissue to events that occurred in previous issues.
 You can really start to see an overarching narrative developing across the series, and indeed through the ages regarding the events of New Oberstad.
 As always Superman’s Pal Jimmy Olsen is a visual delight as the artwork and colours pop off every page.
 The colour choices made by Nathan Fairbairn are exquisite and feel each page with depth and texture.
 I really am excited to get my hands on the next issue.

-Haven’t picked up your issue yet?
+Haven’t picked up your issue of Superman’s Pal Jimmy Olsen #3 yet?
 You can pick up the standard issue by Steve Lieber here (UK) or here (US).
 Or if you want to get your hands on the variant cover by Ben Oliver, you can get your copy here.